Thennilavu: Development

-In the early 1960s, Sridhar founded the production company Chitralaya after making films for Venus Studios.
+In the early 1960s, Sridhar founded the production company Chithralaya after making films for Venus Studios.
 When discussing with his associates what should be the company's first film, Sridhar devised the story of Nenjil Or Aalayam but later decided the company's first film should not be a tragedy and devised the lighter Thennilavu.
 A. Vincent was the cinematographer, Ganga was the art director and T. R. Srinivasulu was the editor.
-Film News Anandan was Chitralaya's public relations officer for the film.
+Film News Anandan was Chithralaya's public relations officer for the film.
 Sridhar cast most of the actors who appeared in his directorial debut Kalyana Parisu (1959); Gemini Ganesan (credited as Ganesh), K. A. Thangavelu, M. N. Nambiar and M. Saroja.
 Despite being replete with Hindi film offers, Vyjayanthimala accepted to star as the female lead.
 This was the Tamil film debut of Vasanthi.

 Filming

 Thennilavu is the South Indian film to be shot in Jammu and Kashmir, unlike most Tamil films of that period, which were mostly filmed in studios.
 The first scene was filmed during an India-Pakistan cricket match at M. A. Chidambaram Stadium, Madras (now Chennai).
 This scene was also used as the background for the film's opening credits.
 One scene that was filmed in Madras depicts several buildings near Marina Beach that were under construction.
 While filming at Dal Lake, where the song "Nilavum Malarum" was filmed, Vyjayanthimala almost drowned but was rescued by the cameraman.
 The song "Oho Endhan Baby" was picturised on Ganesan and Vyjayanthimala water skiing; Vyjayanthimala refused to use a body double.
 Other shooting locations included Shalimar Bagh, Pahalgam and Gulmarg.

 Principal photography lasted about two months.
 In retrospect, Sridhar noted he was determined to ensure all scenes in Kashmir were filmed well because returning to re-film them would be impossible.
 Because Kashmir did not have facilities, film rolls had to be sent to Vijaya Laboratory in Madras for processing.
-Before the film's release, the censor board objected to the climax where the lead character clashes with the Gurjar community as it would lead to severing ties between India and Kashmir; this forced Sridhar to shoot a different climax at parts of Kodaikanal resembling Kashmir.
-Patch work for certain scenes was done on a set built at Vijaya studios.
+Before the film's release, the censor board objected to the climax where the lead character clashes with the Gurjar community, feeling it would lead to severing ties between India and Kashmir; this forced Sridhar to shoot a different climax at parts of Kodaikanal resembling Kashmir.
+Patch work for certain scenes was done on a set built at Vijaya Studios.
 The final cut of the film measured 15125 feet.